CN-TU/mdcstream-matlab/Readme.md

 Open MATLAB.
 From the [mdcstream-matlab] folder run:
 > mdcstream_help

+or, for a quick example, run:
+> mdcstream_example

 ## References
 -> add link to paper and maybe master thesis